yueyue4737/EC601A2MiniProject2/readme.md

 Sprint3: Group Report, Learning from each other
 --
 <p> The reports from our group can be divided into two groups: general questions and applications.
 In the general question group, it is easy for the author to copy and paste too much or use a wrong writing style.
 In the application group, author might stop in a specific model or project, ignoring the topic of the group.
 If you can distinguish the related concepts, just do it; if you can draw a figure by yourself, just do it. <p>

+What's next?
+--
+<p> A personal github webpage based on how to use Snorkel <p>

 LINKS:
 --